 We all know the feeling, and it’s not fun.
-The good news is there are simple measures that we can put in place now, in advance, to prevent this cycle from happening.
+The good news is there are simple measures that you can put in place now, in advance, to prevent this cycle from happening.

 If you’re a one-man band you need to wear different hats, but that doesn’t mean you have to wear them all at the same time.
 It’s good to get into the habit of separating your skillsets.

-For example, many people ‘produce’ music by opening up their DAW, building some drum parts (whether sampled, synthesised, or both), EQing the kick for an hour, building a bass sound from scratch, writing a bass part, building a chord patch…and so on.
+For example, many people ‘produce’ music by opening up their DAW, building some drum parts (whether sampled, synthesised, or both), EQing the kick for while, building a bass sound from scratch, writing a bass part, building a chord patch...and so on.